Top 10 Learning Games for Kids

 By the way, I must add that I have been playing this game for a while to learn Spanish myself, and it is by far the most fun learning experience I have had towards Spanish (comparable to playing Diablo III in Spanish).

-The difference to this and Duolingo, is that Duolingo gamifies the Meta-game towards language learning, where Mind Snacks make the learning part itself fun!
+The difference between this and Duolingo is that Duolingo gamifies the Meta-game toward language learning, whereas Mind Snacks makes the learning part itself fun!

 Learning Game #3: DIY.org

-Projects like baking a cake, knitting a scarf, planting a garden or even making toys can give kids an immense sense of Development & Accomplishment (Core Drive#2) and Empowerment of Creativity & Feedback.
-They also learn that not everything of value needs to be store bought, especially when they can use their own abilities to create these things.
+Projects like baking a cake, knitting a scarf, planting a garden or even making toys can give kids an immense sense of Development & Accomplishment (Core Drive 2: Development of Accomplishment and Core Drive 3: Empowerment of Creative Feedback).
+They also learn that not everything of value needs to be store-bought, especially when they can use their abilities to create these things.

 The site, DIY.org has an app called DIY – Get Skills, Be Awesome.
 Kids can showcase their creations and even share them in a larger community.
-This social aspect allows them to receive validation from peers their own age, not just from mom and dad (Core Drives #3 and #5)
+This social aspect allows them to receive validation from peers their age, not just from mom and dad (Core Drive 3: Empowerment of Creative Feedback

 Learning Game #4: Code Spells